wbannick/wbannick.github.io/cv.markdown

 - Mentor for middle school boys in East Palo Alto, CA

 # SKILLS
-- Proficient in R, Python, Unix, Github, Travis,  the tidyverse, sf, ggplot2, and RMarkdown
+- Proficient in R, Python, Github, Travis, the tidyverse, sf, ggplot2, and RMarkdown
 - Proficient with data management, data cleaning, data analysis, data visualization, web scraping, and pdf scraping
 - Experienced with voter-file and election data
 - Experienced with Shiny and QGIS,  SQL, C++, C, and  Java